 Not all guests are a fit.
 In many cases, few guests are going to be a fit.
-The reason why you bring guests to your show is not just to promote them, but it's to serve your listeners.
+The reason why you bring influencers over for a podcast interview is not just to promote them, but it's to serve your listeners.

 Now one of the main reasons why guests agree to come onto your show is to promote their business.
 It's not necessarily a bad thing – but too much of something is.